-A faculty member must be listed for all proposals should questions arise regarding the proposal and to make notification regarding the decision of the proposal.
+A faculty member, not a staff person, must be listed for all proposals should questions arise regarding the proposal and to make notification regarding the decision of the proposal.

 JUSTIFICATION FOR THIS REQUEST

 Provide a brief justification for the deletion of the course.
 Include an explanation of how the students that are required to take the course will be accommodated.